Teaching Children Compassion

 Teach the three steps, pain – perspective – engage.

-Teach your child show up to pain with three steps:
+Teach your child how to show up to pain with three steps:

 recognize pain or suffering (or any aversive feeling) in self or others,